-Neighbourhood health has returned to the centre of health and care policy.
+Neighbourhood health has moved to the centre of health and care policy.
+With the new Neighbourhood Health Framework requiring the NHS and Local Authorities to work much closely together.
 On the surface, the NHS and local government appear to be moving in the same direction.
 Both talk about prevention, partnership, place, and reducing health inequalities.

 Introduction

-The Neighbourhood Health Service represents a vital shift toward local, integrated, and preventative healthcare.
-With the goal to deliver care directly within communities, it promises a future where health services are not only more accessible, but more personalised and effective.
-If you would like to understand why have we failed to implement this vision before?
 If you would like to learn more about the what and why and key challenges of neighbourhood health please read this post.
 A big part of the reason neighbourhood has struggled that local authorities and the NHS have taken different approaches to neighbourhood health.
 None more so than currently with Local Authorities and the NHS each implementing separate initiatives on neighbourhood health at the same time.
-This article looks at the differences in the two different approaches so that we can learn to build partnerships and bring them together.
+This article looks at the differences in the two different approaches so that we can learn to build partnerships, understanding and bring them together.

 Two Different Plans for 2 different new Neighbourhood Health initiatives